Rare 120-mm self-propelled gun "Magnolia" spotted in an accident: what is known about it

 On Saturday, January 25, a rare 120-mm self-propelled artillery gun (SPG) "Magnolia" was involved in an accident.
 The footage appeared on social networks.

-In August 2022, the Uralvagonzavod concern (part of Rostec) announced the start of serial production of "Magnolia", but since then there has been no information about fresh deliveries of these artillery guns to units of the Russian Armed Forces.
+In August 2022, the Uralvagonzavod concern (part of Rostec) announced the start of serial production of "Magnolia", but since then there has been no information on fresh deliveries of these artillery guns to units of the Russian Armed Forces.

 The self-propelled artillery gun was developed by specialists from JSC Central Research Institute "Burevestnik".
 "Magnolia" is designed to engage a wide variety of enemy targets, from armored vehicles and manpower to fortifications.